AaronLaw/data-gravity/README.md

 aggregate data that's important to my professional and personal life.

-## Goals
+## Measurement types
-There's several areas of metrics I want to measure that are important to the work I'm doing.
+There are several important metrics to measure for my work.

 ### Personal Productivity
 * Number of words written per day
 * Stars and forks on important open source projects

-* Some metric around amount of travel schedule (anticipate and prevent burnout)
+### Burnout prevention
+Burnout is caused by high work effort into projects and activities that a person does not feel like is making a difference.
+In my line of work the primary activities that cause burnout are exhaustion from extensive travel, emails taking precendence over more important tasks, having too many meetings overload and major tasks at once which causes constant context switching.

+* Percentage of current and upcoming travel days versus days in home city
+* Email load (Gmail API)
+* Average meetings per day, week and month (Google Calendar API)

 ### General Software Development Interest
 * Twitter and GitHub follower count over time and growth after specific events